 Information supplied via email will be used for the purpose for which it has been provided.
 We may also use contact details supplied by individuals to inform them of upcoming events, and for other promotional purposes.
 If an individual does not wish to receive these materials, they can notify the NADC by contacting us at the address below.

-Photographs and moving images constituting personal information may be taken by or on behalf of the NADC, the National Network or Local Australia Day Committees/Governments in circumstances where consent has either been formally obtained or implicitly obtained from a person's attendance at an event which is being photographed or recorded.
-Where this occurs, the NADC, NADC sponsors and partners, the National Network and Local Australia Day Committees/Governments may use the photographs or moving images for purposes associated with promoting the celebration of Australia Day or to coordinate and promote the Australian of the Year Awards.
+Photographs and moving images may be taken by or on behalf of the NADC, the National Network or Local Australia Day Committees/Governments at events organised by these bodies.
+These photographs and images may be used for purposes associated with promoting the celebration of Australia Day or to coordinate and promote the Australian of the Year Awards.

-the user's server address;
+- the user's device IP address;

-the user's domain name (e.g. .com, .gov, .au, .uk etc);
+- the user's domain name (e.g. .com, .gov, .au, .uk, etc);

-the date and time of the visit to the site; and
+- the date and time of the visit to the site; and

-the pages accessed and documents downloaded.
+- the pages accessed and documents downloaded.

 The NADC is connected to a number of social media websites.
 Where individuals upload any personal information to these social media websites, individuals should refer to those websites' privacy policies for information about how their personal information is collected, used, accessed, stored and disclosed.

-- Google +
+- Google +;

 How is personal information stored?